 Are you a local business?
 Did you know that you can create ads around a specific general location?
 Why not then create an ad that shows to the people who are currently eating at your competitor’s restaurant, or whatever your business is?

 Do you own an ice cream shop?
 You know that everyone at the Mexican restaurant next door is drinking margaritas and eating salty food while staring at their phones.
 Why not serve an ad around that restaurant that advertises your ice cream shop?

-The best place to meet like minded people in person is conferences.
+The best place to meet like-minded people in person is at conferences.
 It doesn’t matter if it is a small local conference or your industry’s biggest annual conference.
 Be there and meet people, have a presence.

 If you’re a local business, like a car dealership, sponsor your daughter’s baseball team.
 You’re supporting a good cause and getting directly in front of your ideal audience.

 38) Ask your customers what questions they have

 Then create marketing materials speaking directly to these needs.
 Use their questions and pains in ads, in blog posts, and all over.
 Speak to what your customers are feeling and you’ll get more of them.